 2. Create the ~/bin directory

-If it doesn’t already exist, create the ~/bin directory:
+If it doesn’t exist already, create it:

 mkdir -p ~/bin